 Kyū-Furukawa Teien, near Komagome Station, is famous for its vibrant roses, which bloom in mid-May.
 Its rose garden is kind of shaped like a maze, which makes for good photos with the Western-style residence in the background.

 Want more ideas that require even less planning?
-Check out these spring bus tours from Tokyo.
+Check out these easy spring bus tours from Tokyo.

 This article on Tokyo flower festivals is updated annually.
-Blooming times are dependent on the weather and so may vary from the forecasts.
+Blooming times are dependent on the weather, and so may vary from the forecasts.
 Other information is also subject to change.
-Post last updated in February 2024.
+Post first published in April, 2015.
+Last updated in February, 2024 by Alex Ziminski.

 Ask our local experts about Tokyo